David Hixon: Coaching career

 Throughout his coaching career, Hixon received interest from NCAA Division I schools, especially from the Ivy League.
 In 2008, he was a candidate to become the new head coach of Bucknell University.
 Hixon declined the offer, but suggested Dave Paulsen of Amherst's rival Williams College as a candidate.
 Paulsen eventually ended up getting the Bucknell job.

-On September 16, 2019 it was announced that Hixon would be taking a leave of absence for the 2019-2020 season, and that assistant coach Aaron Toomey would be the interim head coach.
-On April 13, 2020 Hixon announced his retirement.

-Hixon also coached soccer and track at Amherst.
-On May 7, 2022, the floor at Amherst's LeFrak Gymnasium was named Hixon Court.

 Family

 His wife Mandy, a member of the United States International Diving Team from 1980 to 1984, served as diving coach at Amherst College, Williams College and the University of Massachusetts Amherst.
 She was also an assistant Professor of Physical Education, Coordinator of Aquatics, assistant Director of Intramurals and assistant coach of field hockey, lacrosse and tennis.

-Their son Michael won a silver medal at the 2016 Olympic Games in diving.
+The couple's first son Matthew is a film editor, their younger son Michael won silver medals at the 2016 and 2020 Olympic Games in diving.